 Addiction is powerful, and sometimes getting help via an inpatient treatment center is the best way to fight it.
-Oftentimes, the recommendation is for inpatient drug rehab for teenagers — especially when the problem has existed for a long time, other avenues have proven unsuccessful, or the addiction has grown so entrenched that your teen’s daily life is significantly impacted.
+Oftentimes, the recommendation is for an inpatient drug rehab for teens — especially when the problem has existed for a long time, other avenues have proven unsuccessful, or the addiction has grown so entrenched that your teen’s daily life is significantly impacted.

-Outpatient drug rehab can offer daily support without the commitment of residency.
+Teen intensive outpatient treatment can offer daily support without the commitment of residency.
 If your teen does not require constant supervision and can manage a daily commute, then this style of rehab may fit your family’s needs.
 Like 12-step programs, outpatient programs can be helpful but do not provide the support of inpatient rehab.

-Does Your Teen Need Drug Rehab?
+Does Your Teen Need Drug or Alcohol Rehab?

 If you believe your teen is abusing drugs or alcohol, our team at Next Generation Village may be the answer.
 We can help assess what kind of help your child will need and guide your family with options through this process.

 Location and treatment expertise can be powerful contributing factors in teen drug rehab success rate.
 At Next Generation Village, your child will have the best of both worlds.
-The serenity and calm of drug rehab in Florida may provide the right setting for kickstarting recovery.
+The serenity and calm of drug rehab in Florida may provide the right setting for kickstarting teen recovery.
 Coupled with the understanding care of our team, your child will have all the tools they need to get better.

 Contact us today and find out how our evidence-based teen drug treatment can help your child’s addiction recovery.